Khoalearningcode/ChatOpsLLM/README.md

   terraform apply
   ```

+  On the GCP UI click on the gke then Connect and paste it into the terminal

 **2. <a name="retrieve-cluster-information"></a>Retrieve Cluster Information:**

 To interact with your GKE cluster, you'll need to retrieve its configuration.
 You can view the current cluster configuration with the following command: